devmam999/Query-GR/README.md

 4. Test thoroughly
 5. Submit a pull request

-## 📄 License
+## License

-This project is open source and available under the MIT License.
+This project is licensed under the MIT License.

-## 🆘 Support

-If you encounter any issues:

-1. Check the browser console for errors
-2. Verify the backend is running on port 8080
-3. Ensure your OpenRouter API key is valid (if using AI features)
-4. Check the network tab for failed API requests

-For additional support, please open an issue in the repository.